 - The Board of Deputies of British Jews is the national representative body of the Jewish community.

-- Rosh Hashannah (New Year): 30 September – 1 October.
+- Rosh Hashanah (New Year): 6-8 September 2021.
 Two festival days (one day for Progressive communities).

-- Sukkot (Tabernacles): 14-15 October, 16-20 October (Intermediate days).
-Sukkot begins on the evening of 13th October and ends on the evening of 20th October – 7 festival days.
+- Sukkot (Tabernacles): 20-27 September 2021.
+Sukkot begins on the evening of 20th Sep and ends on the evening of 27th Sep – 7 festival days.

-- Pesach (Passover): 9-10 April, 11-14 April (Intermediate days), 15-16 April.
+- Pesach (Passover): 15-23 April 2022.
 Two sets of two festival days separated by four semi-festive days (two sets of one day for Progressive communities).

 Staff will manage their own Jewish observances.
 Practices may vary between individuals due to health, travel and other personal circumstances.
 Individual staff members may make different types of leave requests, for example, to work half-days and/or shorter working weeks to enable them to observe the Shabbat or other religious festivals.
 Others may request more flexible working arrangements.
 Requests should be managed in line with all existing University HR policies.